 According to the Field Guide of Edible Wild Plants, there are over two dozen different types of wild varieties scattered throughout various regions of the world.

 Some common American and Canadian species include Vitis californica, Vitis girdiana, Vitis cinerea, Vitis aestivalis, Vitis arizonica and Vitis riparia (also used occasionally for wine-making).
-Vitis californica is the one distinct variety we have widely harvested and used as a wild edible leaf selection for more than a decade.
+Vitis californica is the one distinct variety we have widely harvested and used as a wild edible green selection for more than a decade.

 As a woody vine growing species, with no solid upright trunk-base, wild grapes are notorious for their ability to climb and weave their way through bushes, trees and most anything they can trellis on for support.
 Reaching heights of well over 33 ft (10 m), they can completely envelop entire areas and shrubbery with their thick rope-like vines and large green leaves.